rsmp-nordic/rsmp_sxl_traffic_lights/source/sxl_traffic_light_controller.rst

 Isolated control

-Isolated control mode indicates that the controller operates independently of any other traffic light controller.
+Isolated control mode indicates that the controller operates independently of any other traffic light controllers.
 This control mode may be active or not depending on the current traffic program (time plan).
 Please note that all values in this status uses comma-separated lists - one value for each intersection, e.g. "0" and "True" (one intersection) or "1,2" and "True,False" (two intersections).

 .. tabularcolumns:: |\Yl{0.15}|\Yl{0.10}|\Yl{0.10}|\Yl{0.10}|\Yl{0.20}|\Yl{0.35}|